Automattic/blaze-ads/readme.txt

 Requires PHP: 7.4
 Stable tag: 0.1.0

-Drive sales, and elevate your products to center stage, effortlessly.
-Witness your business flourishing in the blink of an eye.
-Only with Woo Blaze.
+One-click and you're set!
+Create ads for your products and store simpler than ever.
+Get started now and watch your business grow.

 == Description ==